 “…extraordinarily lush and dexterous aggregation of language…Very highly recommend.” – Huffington Post

-“What captures my attention and then holds my interest is Cutbank’s predilection for strong, inviting first lines [like] Cara Benson’s prose poems (though I am not sure they couldn’t also be labeled sudden fiction)….” – New Pages on works from (made) in Cutbank
+“What captures my attention and then holds my interest is Cutbank’s predilection for strong, inviting first lines [like] Cara Benson’s prose poems (though I am not sure they couldn’t also be labeled sudden fiction)….” – New Pages on excerpts from (made)

 “Benson’s presentation of Predictions is a pre-sentient collection of visions that catalyze humans to realize, as Raskin notes, ‘’Business-as-usual’ is a utopian fantasy—forging a new social vision is a pragmatic necessity.'” – Brooklyn Rail